THE MUD HOME

 earthbag building

 I love earthbag.
-It's easy for novices, ridiculously strong, and inexpensive.
+It's achievable for novices, ridiculously strong, and inexpensive.
 My detailed, illustrated PDF, and free email course, will give you the whole story.

 Download the Free Earthbag PDF